Skyrmion Jellyfish in Driven Chiral Magnets: Swimming skyrmion

-Next we consider what happens to $\vb{F}_{\text{trans}}$ as function of the driving frequency $\omega$ and damping $\alpha$.
-If we drive below the gap, $\omega<\omega_{\text{Kit.}}$, none of the scattering modes are resonantly excited, so $a_{0}$ and consequently the integrand of $\vb{F}_{\text{trans}}$ are bounded to the skyrmion radius $r_0$.
+Next, we consider what happens to $\vb{F}_{\text{trans}}$ as function of the driving frequency $\omega$ and damping $\alpha$.
+If we drive below the gap, $\omega<\omega_{\text{Kit.}}$, none of the scattering modes are resonantly excited, so $a^{(1)}_{0,\pm\omega}$, and consequently the integrand of $\vb{F}_{\text{trans}}$, are bounded to the skyrmion radius $r_0$.
 We choose to discuss in particular the case of a N{\'e}el skyrmion, $h=0$, driven with a general tilted field $\vb{b}_1(t)$ as defined in \cref{eq:bfield}, with $b_z,b_R,b_L>0$ and phase shift $\delta=0$.
 A different choice of $\delta$ or $h$ would have an effect on the orientation, but not the magnitude of $\vb{F}_{\text{trans}}$.
 With this particular choice, the forces off and on resonance in the limit of small damping are given by

 respectively, see \cref{app:LinearAlphaForceBelowGap} for the derivation of this result.
-In the resonant driving cases, $\omega=\omega_{\text{br.}}$ or $\omega_{\text{Kit.}}$ the pre-factor $\alpha$ gets cancelled by a $1/i\alpha$ singularity entering via either the $a_0^{(1)}$ or $a_{-1}^{(1)}$ field, depending on whether we are at the breathing or Kittel resonance.
-Meanwhile, on the other side of the Thiele equation in the limit of small $\alpha$ only the gyrocoupling term survives, resulting in velocities
+In the resonant driving cases, $\omega=\omega_{\text{br.}},\omega_{\text{Kit.}}$, the pre-factor $\alpha$ gets cancelled by a $1/i\alpha$ singularity entering via either the $a_{0,\pm\omega}^{(1)}$ or $a_{-1,\pm\omega}^{(1)}$ fields, depending on whether we are at the breathing or Kittel resonance.
+Meanwhile, on the other side of the Thiele equation only the gyrocoupling term survives in the limit of small $\alpha$, resulting in velocities

 off and on resonance.
-We conclude that when driven non-resonantly below the gap, the skyrmion curiously ``swims" faster in more damped environments !
+We conclude that when driven non-resonantly below the gap, the skyrmion curiously ``swims" faster in more damped environments!
 As damping needs to be non-zero for the skyrmion to move in this driving frequency range, we call it the \emph{friction-driven} regime.
 In other parts of the natural world, snails, caterpillars and other molluscs are also known to rely on similar friction-driven mechanisms for their motion.